thepen2/Tree_CLI/doc/tree.md

 ### SIGN_TRANSACTION

 Request signing of both cryptocurrency transactions and other authorization operations.
-The first message input data duplicates the GET_PUBLIC_KEY_MESSAGE, but with INS = 0x06 and P2 = 0x80.
-The input data for the second message is given above, depending on the type of authorization requested.
+The first message input data duplicates the GET_PUBLIC_KEY_MESSAGE, but with `INS` = 0x06 and `P2` = 0x80.
+The input CData for the second message is given above, depending on the type of signing request or authorization requested.

 **Command**